rubenwardy/rubix_kernel/README.md

 	* `close` - closes a file descriptor.
 	* `dup2`  - duplicates fd from `old` to `new`. `new` is closed if it already exists.
 	* `pipe`  - creates a pipe. fd[0] is read, fd[1] is write.
+	* `fopen` - open file.
+Not quite POSIX, as it's non-blocking
 	* `fork`  - clones process.
 	            Return value is 0 if child, PID of child if parent, -1 if error.
 	* `exec`  - replaces the process with another program.
 PID is kept.